 You stated on the Kickstarter that you were influenced by cool stuff like Monkey Island.
 Are you just baiting people, I don’t get it?

-How many of these things are out there, this game.
+How many games were made?
 Can I buy one, will there ever be anymore?

-There are around 2500 out in the wild.
+There were 2750 units made.
 This version of the game will never be manufactured again.
-If you have a copy hold it close, some of those Ally’s will not make it to a 2nd printing, IF there is one.
+If you have a copy, hold it close, some of those Ally’s will not make it to a 2nd printing, IF there is one.

 At this time there are no plans for a reprint of the game.

-You can contact me via the contact page about extra copies lying around.
-As of 9/16/20 there are less than 100 without a home.
+You can contact me via the contact page about extra copies hanging around.
+As of 10/21/20 there are less than 75 without a home.